On the thermodynamic limit of interacting fermions in the continuum: Introduction

 By imposing ultraviolet cutoffs in the interaction, it can be shown that strong continuity still holds for a certain class of potentials.
 This was first addressed by Narnhofer and Thirring \cite{narnhofer1990quantum,narnhofer1991galilei} with a UV regularization that preserves Galilean invariance.
 They also demonstrated the existence of KMS states, which were later proven to be unique in certain regimes \cite{jakel1995uniqueness}.
-A similar result, using a regularization with smeared-out interactions between the particles, was recently proved in \cite{GebertNachtergaeleReschkeSims.2020,hinrichs2024lieb} based on Lieb-Robinson bounds \cite{LiebRobinson.1972}.
-The existence of the thermodynamic limit is known to be one of the primary applications of Lieb-Robinson bounds; see \cite{td1,td2,td3,td4,irreversible} for applications in lattice models.
+A similar result, using a regularization with smeared-out interactions between the particles, was proved in \cite{GebertNachtergaeleReschkeSims.2020,hinrichs2024lieb} based on Lieb-Robinson bounds \cite{LiebRobinson.1972}.
+Continuous fermionic systems with magnetic fields, where a UV regularization naturally appears via localized frames, was recently considered in \cite{bachmann2024liebrobinson}, based on a new Lieb-Robinson bound.
+In fact, the existence of the thermodynamic limit is known to be one of the primary applications of Lieb-Robinson bounds; see \cite{td1,td2,td3,td4,irreversible} for applications in lattice models.
 While Lieb-Robinson bounds have been successfully established for lattice fermions \cite{gluza2016equilibration,NachtergaeleSimsYoung.2018}, the situation in the continuum is much more challenging due to local UV divergences.
 Specifically, the current works \cite{GebertNachtergaeleReschkeSims.2020,hinrichs2024lieb} require bounded perturbations when restricting to a finite box.
 Since this condition does not hold when the UV cutoff is removed, and since the Hamiltonian only converges in the strong resolvent sense, these methods fail in this context.